Have you got a caravan, motorhome or RV?

 Many climates do not lend well to year-round use.
 Over the colder winter period, there’s every chance you will lock your caravan up until the sun is blazing once again.

-Most people with any kind of damp issues in their home immediately invest in a dehumidifier.
+Most people with any kind of damp issues in their home immediately invest in the best rated dehumidifier for home.
 How about the moisture in your caravan?

 The good news is that improved ventilation and an increased use in double-glazing has stopped condensation plaguing caravans in quite the same way that it used to.